karuppiah7890/tigris-docs/docs/overview/databases.md

 const db: DB = await tigris.createDatabaseIfNotExists("catalogdb");
 ```

+Tigris has two offerings collections and topics.

 ## Collections

 Tigris stores data records in collections.
+A collection is analogous
+to tables in a relational database.
 A collection always has a
 pre-defined schema that enables you to structure the data.
 The schema can be
 easily evolved in a lightweight way without costly rebuild operations.
+You interact with it using CRUD APIs.
+Tigris provides strictly serializable transactions, enabling you to perform consistent
+operations on your data records.
+See the [Documents](../documents) section to learn more about collections.

 ![Collections](/img/collections.jpg)

-### Collection types

-Tigris offers two types of collections.

-#### Documents Collection

-A `documents` collection is analogous to tables in a relational database.
-You interact with it using CRUD APIs.
-Tigris provides strictly serializable
-transactions, enabling you to perform consistent operations on your data
-records.
-See the [Documents](../documents) section to learn more about this
+See the [Documents](../documents) section to learn more about collections.
-collection type.

-#### Messages Collection

-A `messages` collection is analogous to a topic in Kafka.
-You interact with
-collections of this type using Publish/Subscribe APIs that enable you to
-build event streaming applications.
-See the [Event Streaming](docs/events)
-section to learn more about this collection type.

 ### Creating a collection